-Greetings from Baton Rouge, and welcome to the LSU-OLOL Psychiatry residency program website!
-As another recruiting season rolls around, I am struck with how far we have come as a program and how we continue to grow and mature.
+Greetings from Baton Rouge, and welcome to the LSU-Baton Rouge Psychiatry residency program website!
 Our program has set its sights on becoming a premier psychiatric residency training program, and we are well on our way.
 Our culture here is to always strive to better ourselves, the services we offer, and the quality of our department.
-Through our outstanding facilities and training opportunities, our dynamic faculty, and our prioritization of teaching, we are preparing our residents to become leaders in the field of Psychiatry.
+Through our outstanding facilities and training opportunities, our dynamic faculty, and our prioritization of teaching over service, we are preparing our residents to become leaders in the field of Psychiatry.

 Take a look at some of our accomplishments over the last year:

-- 100% of our graduates passed their board exams thus far!
+- 98% of our graduates since our inception have passed their boards

 Other important strengths of our program include:

-- Our Lady of the Lake Hospital is dedicated to medical education.
-They support the residencies with the resources required for excellence.
-The Mental and Behavioral health division has 69 psychiatric beds, intensive outpatient programs, a large outpatient program, and a busy psychiatric emergency room.
+- Our Lady of the Lake Hospital, our main training site, is an academic medical center dedicated to medical education.
+They support the residencies located there with the resources required for excellence.
+The Mental and Behavioral health division has 69 licensed psychiatric beds, an intensive outpatient program, a large outpatient program, and a busy dedicated psychiatric emergency room.
 The patient population is a mix of private pay, indigent patients, and Medicaid/Medicare patients.
 Our psychiatric emergency room is seeing about 1000 patient presentations per month.

-- Partnerships with our local community mental health provider (Capital Area Human Services District), the state prison (for forensic experience), and Baton Rouge General Medical Center (where residents are exposed to ECT) allow for varied clinical experiences.
+- Partnerships with our local community mental health provider (Capital Area Human Services District), the state prison (for a forensic experience), Baton Rouge General Medical Center (where residents are exposed to ECT), woman’s health provider (Woman’s Hospital) and local outreach services for the severely ill and homeless (Homeless shelters and an assertive community treatment team) allow for varied clinical experiences.

 - We boast a supportive, collegial atmosphere, approachable faculty, and really great residents.